waseem-qikfox/qikfox3D-viewer/indra/newview/linux_tools/client-readme.txt

 8. GETTING MORE HELP AND REPORTING PROBLEMS -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-For general help and support with Firestorm:
+For general help and support with qikfox3D:
 <http://wiki.firestormviewer.org>

 In-world discussion: